cproctor/unfold_studio/documentation/teaching/curriculum_unit.rst

 - Use the concepts of *identity*, *model of personhood*, *register*, and *literacy space* to analyze real-world social experiences.
+- Write interactive stories which critically engage with real-world social experiences.
-- Plan interactive stories using planning and prewriting strategies such as freewriting and using *graphs* to plan stories.
+- Plan interactive stories using planning and prewriting strategies such as freewriting and using *graphs* to plan story flow.
 - Use *flow control* and *state* to write interactive stories.
 Specifically, make use of:

   - Branches (see :ref:`branching`)